Simpson and Ashland

-Simpson and Ashland is a civil parish in the south of Milton Keynes in Buckinghamshire, England.
+Simpson and Ashland is a civil parish in the south of Milton Keynes, a city in Buckinghamshire, England.

 The parish comprises the village of Simpson and the districts of Ashland and West Ashland.
-At the 2011 Census the population of the civil parish was 1,142.
+At the 2021 Census the population of the civil parish was 1,701.

 Ashland

 At present a residential area, Ashland was formerly known as the site of the original Milton Keynes Greyhound Stadium, a greyhound racing track.
 It had been running since the 1960s but was demolished in 2006 to make way for new housing developments.
 The track was to have been relocated to Elfield Park near the National Bowl but this plan was eventually abandoned.

-Ashland has lakes, woodland, and a public art project completed in 2014 – the Ashland Water Serpent.
+Ashland has lakes, woodland and a public art project completed in 2014, the Ashland Water Serpent.

 Simpson

 Simpson was one of the villages of historic Buckinghamshire that was included in the "New City" in 1967.
 The village name is derived from Old English, and means 'Sigewine's farm or settlement'.
 It was recorded in the Domesday Book of 1086 as Siwinestone.